Alleluia! Christ is risen.

 Our church buildings are open during daylight hours in the week.

 Each Sunday we are uploading an act of worship onto our YouTube Channel.
-The online service for Easter 6 (9th May), will be available to view here The Service Sheet can be downloaded by clicking here.
+The online service - All Together Worship, Calming the Storm - 20th June, is available to view here The Service Sheet can be downloaded by clicking here.

 You can also catch-up on past services and see what we've uploaded by clicking on the Services tab or visiting our YouTube Channel